novayo/LeetCode/0017_Letter_Combinations_of_a_Phone_Number/README.md

 * Memory Usage: 14 MB, less than 100.00% of Python3 online submissions for Letter Combinations of a Phone Number.

 > backtracking

+---

+try_3.py: O(n^2) O(n)

+* Runtime: 33 ms, faster than 24.95% of Python3 online submissions for Letter Combinations of a Phone Number.
+* Memory Usage: 14.2 MB, less than 64.09% of Python3 online submissions for Letter Combinations of a Phone Number.

+> bfs concept